Azure/Azure-Sentinel/Solutions/Dynatrace/Playbooks/Enrich-DynatraceAppSecAttackMSDefender365/readme.md

-# Enrich-DynatraceAppSecAttackAADIDPRiskySignins
+# Enrich-DynatraceAppSecAttackMSDefender365
 author: Dynatrace

-This playbook will Report Azure Active Directory Identity Protection Risky Sign-ins related to Dynatrace Application Security Attack back to Dynatrace.
-You need a valid Dynatrace Tenant and Access in order to use the playbook, you will also need to install the [Azure Active Directory Identity Protection](https://learn.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection) Sentinel connector to make use of this playbook.
+This playbook will Report Microsoft Defender 365 insights related to Dynatrace Application Security Attack back to Dynatrace.
+You need a valid Dynatrace Tenant and Access in order to use the playbook, you will also need to install the [Microsoft Defender 365](https://learn.microsoft.com/en-us/azure/sentinel/connect-microsoft-365-defender) Sentinel connector to make use of this playbook.
 To learn more about the Dynatrace platform [Start your free trial](https://www.dynatrace.com/trial)

 ** Post Install Notes:**